 Teams (Groups)

-Keeper Teams allow you to share privileged accounts among pre-defined user groups.
+Keeper Teams allow you to share privileged accounts among pre-defined user groups

 The purpose of creating teams is to give users the ability to share the records and folders within their vaults with logical groupings of individuals.
-The administrator simply creates the team, sets any Team Restrictions (edit/viewing/sharing of passwords) and adds individual users to the team.
+The administrator simply creates the teams, sets any Team Restrictions (edit/viewing/sharing of passwords) and adds individual users to the team.
 Users can be added to teams either manually or using several different automated methods.

 Teams can also be used to easily assign Roles to entire groups of users to ensure the consistency of enforcement policies across a collective group of individuals.